 What Not to Keep in Your Car

 The inside of a car isn’t always the friendliest environment.
-It doesn’t take long for a car to heat up, even on a cooler 60-degree day, because of the greenhouse effect.
-Things like makeup and medication are perishable and should be left out of your car.
+It doesn’t take long for a car to heat up.
+Therefore, things like makeup and medication that are perishable should be left out of your car.